DonneesdeL/DonneesdeL/README.md

 A driven data professional with a passion for data exploration and innovation, now transitioning focus on **Bank/Financial Analytics**.
 Equipped with technical skills in the field of **AI, Analytics and Data Science**, I'm dedicated to deriving impactful insights and leveraging data to drive informed decision-making and strategic optimization.
 Poised to make meaningful contributions at the intersection of technology and finance. <br>

-I'm excited to share my journey and accomplishments in the world of AI, Data Science and Analytics!
+I'm excited to share my journey and accomplishments as a Data Professional.

-## 🔥 Recent Achievement: Transition to Campaigns Officer in Banking Data Science & Analytics
+## 🔥 Recent Achievement: Transition to Campaigns Officer in Banking - Data Science & Analytics

-🚀 Thrilled to announce my new role as a **Campaigns Officer** within the Data Science and Analytics Unit of CIMB Bank.
-This transition marks a significant milestone in my career journey.<br>
+🚀 Thrilled to join CIMB Bank's Data Science and Analytics Unit as a **Campaigns Officer**, kickstarting my journey to specialize in bank analytics.<br>
- I look forward to contributing my skills and expertise to drive impactful campaigns leveraging ML-DL, Data Science and Analytics.
+This role aligns with my vision of developing deep expertise in leveraging Data Science, Machine Learning, and Analytics for the Banking/Financial industry.
+I'm committed to mastering this domain and contributing my skills to drive impactful solutions.

 ## 👨‍💻 What I Do